-Since it’s creation in 1990, the Goldman Environmental Prize is awarded each year to grassroots environmental activists who are changing the world for the better through their work.
+Since it’s creation in 1990, the Goldman Environmental Prize is awarded each year to Grassroots environmental activists.

-Nguy Thi saw first hand the effect of coal pollution growing up in a rural village in North Vietnam, next to a coal plant.
-After finishing her education Nguy Thi decided to learn as much as she could about coal and work towards creating a sustainable plan to help Vietnam tackle coal pollution and climate change.
+Nguy Thi saw first hand the effect of coal pollution in a rural village in North Vietnam where she grew up, next to a coal plant.
+After finishing her education Nguy Thi decided to learn as much as she could about coal.
+Her determination led toward creating a sustainable plan to help Vietnam tackle coal pollution and climate change.

-She worked closely with media outlets to help the people of Vietnam understand the dangers of coal and create widespread public debate which allowed her to collaborate with the Vietnamese government on a revised energy development plan.
+She worked closely with media outlets to help the people of Vietnam understand the dangers of coal.
+This allowed her to create a widespread public debate which led her to collaborate with the Vietnamese government on a revised energy development plan.
 Thanks to Nguy Thi’s involvement, the Vietnamese government have been able to move towards energy independence and a greener future.